ethrelfall/Plasma-fluid-equations/README.md

 # Plasma-fluid-equations
 Work surrounding plasma fluid equations.

 Attempt to work out the initial time-evolution of a blob in the limit of small diamagnetic drift (NB not same limit as examples run so far).
+The author acknowledges significant help from Dr John Omotani of UKAEA.

 The plasma fluid equations for the simplest Hermes-3 example, called blob2d, are, in the plane (here $e=1$)